-- (c) if the person is a Victorian resident and the person is returning to Victoria after leaving Victoria to: - (i) provide emergency or time-critical essential medical care or other urgent care as a worker; or - (ii) receive or accompany a dependant who received, emergency or essential medical care or other urgent care; or - (d) to provide or receive emergency services or to ensure the provision of telecommunications, critical infrastructure, essential prevention and recovery from emergencies or essential public services (including services provided by emergency workers and child protection workers and time-critical essential services provided by healthcare workers and care facility workers); or

-Note 1: nothing in subclause (d) is intended to permit a person who is a Victorian resident but is or has been in a green zone, orange zone, red zone or extreme risk zone in any other State, Territory or Green Zone Country for travel and leisure purposes, to enter Victoria for the purpose of resuming and/or returning to the provision of emergency services, telecommunications, critical infrastructure, essential prevention and recovery from emergencies and essential public services in the ordinary course of the person's work.
-Such persons are required to apply for and obtain a valid permit for entry to Victoria.

-Note 2: a person entering Victoria under subclause (d) is required to carry a letter from their employer evidencing the need for that worker to enter Victoria under subclause (d).

-Note 3: for the purposes of subclause (d), emergency services includes responses to environmental emergencies such as oil spills or bushfires.

-- (e) if the person is a Victorian resident and the person is returning to Victoria after leaving Victoria to provide or receive emergency services or ensure the provision of telecommunications, critical infrastructure, essential prevention and recovery from emergencies and essential public services (including services provided by emergency workers and child protection workers and time-critical essential services provided by healthcare workers and care facility workers); or - (f) to escape harm or the risk of harm, including harm relating to family violence or violence of another person; or - (g) if the person is a Victorian resident and the person is returning to Victoria after leaving Victoria to escape harm or the risk of harm, including harm relating to family violence or violence of another person; or

-- (h) if the person is a school student travelling on a bus undertaking a usual or regular route to or from the school that the student is enrolled at; or - (i) if the person remains on the same premises where that premises is both in the State of Victoria and either: - (i) the State of New South Wales; or - (ii) the State of South Australia; or - (j) for purposes related to the administration of justice in Victoria, any other State or Territory in Australia or the Commonwealth of Australia; or

-Example: State, Territory or Commonwealth judicial officers and essential court or tribunal staff entering Victoria for the purpose of necessary, in-person court or tribunal hearings in Victoria, and prison transfers.

-(k) if the person is a Victorian resident and the person is returning to Victoria after leaving Victoria for purposes related to the administration of justice in Victoria, any other State or Territory in Australia or the Commonwealth of Australia; or

-Example: State, Territory or Commonwealth judicial officers and essential court or tribunal staff returning to Victoria after necessary in-person court or tribunal hearing in any other State or Territory in Australia, and prison transfers.

-- (l) for purposes related to shared custody arrangements (court ordered or non-court ordered); or - (m) if the person is a Victorian resident and the person is returning to Victoria after leaving Victoria for purposes related to shared custody arrangements (court ordered or non-court ordered); or - (n) as required or authorised by law; or - (o) if the person is a Victorian resident and the person is returning to Victoria after leaving Victoria as required or authorised by law; or - (p) for the purposes of: - (i) state security or national security; or - (ii) giving effect to a military transfer; or - (iii) official orders given to a member of the Australian Defence Force; or - (q) if the person is a Victorian resident and the person is returning to Victoria after leaving Victoria for the purposes of: - (i) state security or national security; or - (ii) giving effect to a military transfer; or - (iii) official orders given to a member of the Australian Defence Force; or
+- (c) if the person is a Victorian resident and the person is returning to Victoria after leaving Victoria to: - (i) provide emergency or time-critical essential medical care or other urgent care as a worker; or - (ii) receive or accompany a dependant who received, emergency or essential medical care or other urgent care; or - (d) if the person is an emergency worker and they are providing emergency services to prevent or respond to an emergency; or - (e) to provide essential public services to prevent or respond to an emergency; or - (f) to ensure the provision of telecommunications, critical infrastructure, or essential services where the worker is acting to prevent or respond to an emergency; or - (g) to escape harm or the risk of harm, including harm relating to family violence or violence of another person; or - (h) if the person is a Victorian resident and the person is returning to Victoria after leaving Victoria to escape harm or the risk of harm, including harm relating to family violence or violence of another person; or - (i) if the person is a school student travelling on a bus undertaking a usual or regular route to or from the school that the student is enrolled at; or - (j) if the person remains on the same premises where that premises is both in the State of Victoria and either: - (i) the State of New South Wales; or - (ii) the State of South Australia; or - (k) for purposes related to the administration of justice in Victoria, any other State or Territory in Australia or the Commonwealth of Australia; or - Example: State, Territory or Commonwealth judicial officers and essential court or tribunal staff entering Victoria for the purpose of necessary, in-person court or tribunal hearings in Victoria, and prison transfers. - (l) if the person is a Victorian resident and the person is returning to Victoria after leaving Victoria for purposes related to the administration of justice in Victoria, any other State or Territory in Australia or the Commonwealth of Australia; or - Example: State, Territory or Commonwealth judicial officers and essential court or tribunal staff returning to Victoria after necessary in-person court or tribunal hearing in any other State or Territory in Australia, and prison transfers. - (m) for purposes related to shared custody arrangements (court ordered or non-court ordered); or - (n) if the person is a Victorian resident and the person is returning to Victoria after leaving Victoria for purposes related to shared custody arrangements (court ordered or non-court ordered); or - (o) as required or authorised by law; or - (p) if the person is a Victorian resident and the person is returning to Victoria after leaving Victoria as required or authorised by law; or - (q) for the purposes of: - (i) national security; or

-Note: nothing in subclause (q) is intended to permit a person who is a Victorian resident but is currently in or has been in a green zone, orange zone, red zone or extreme risk zone in any other State, Territory or Green Zone Country for travel and leisure purposes, to enter Victoria for the purpose of resuming and/or returning to the provision of state security or national security services in the ordinary course of the person's work.
-Such persons are required to apply for and obtain a valid permit for entry to Victoria.